Photo/Tomohiro Watanabe

 Editor: Mr. Horishima, what kind of speed adjustment method do you have in mind?

-I position myself a little forward so that I can quickly get from the surface of the mogul to the backside.
-It's like moving forward with each turn, raising my hips, and once I'm on the backside of the mogul, I put power into my feet, which allows me to step on the board, which gives me the feeling that I'm stepping on the board on a steep slope, and helps me gain more and more speed.
+I shift my position slightly forward so that I can quickly move from the surface to the back of the mogul.
+I move forward with each turn, lifting my hips, and once I'm on the back of the mogul, I put force towards my feet, which allows me to press down on the skis.
+This gives me the feeling of pressing down on the skis on a steep slope, and I can pick up speed quickly.

 However, you can't always step on the backside of the mogul, so after stepping on it, when you hit the top of the mogul, you have to maintain your balance by keeping the top of your skis in a position that causes them to drop.
 After that, once you've picked up some speed, you can keep your balance almost completely still